-You can skip through most of Fort-de France’s attractions in a day unless you have some specific interests (we’ll cover those), but she’s worth a visit to understand some of the history here.
+You can skip through most of Fort-de-France’s attractions in a day unless you have some specific interests (we’ll cover those), but it’s worth a visit to understand some of the histories here.
 Fort-de-France was originally called Fort Royal and was established in 1673.
-By 1681 Fort Royal was still the administrative, military and political capital of Martinique, but Saint Pierre, with a much better harbour, was the commercial capital of Martinique.
-Fort Royal was named as the capital city of Martinique in 1692, but commerce remained in Saint Pierre.
+By 1681 Fort Royal was still the administrative, military, and political capital of Martinique, but Saint Pierre, with a much better harbor, was the commercial capital of Martinique.
+Fort Royal was named the capital city of Martinique in 1692, but commerce remained in Saint Pierre.
 The city was almost entirely destroyed by an earthquake in 1839 and on the establishment of the French Second Republic in 1848, Fort Royal was renamed Fort-de-France.

 The best way, I always think, to understand the culture of a location is to eat the food.
-On this food tasting and history tour of Fort-de-France, you’ll start at a neighbourhood market and kick off the tour with some local delicacies.
+On this food-tasting and history tour of Fort-de-France, you’ll start at a neighborhood market and kick off the tour with some local delicacies.
 This tour takes you through the history of Fort-de-France and includes food tastings (vegetarians and vegans can be catered for too).
 Groups are limited to 10 people so you’ll always get great personal attention.
 Check reviews and book this tour now.

-You’ll find Jardin de Balata about 10 kilometres from Martinique’s capital, Fort-de-France.
+You’ll find Jardin de Balata about 10 kilometers from Martinique’s capital, Fort-de-France.
 Martinique’s botanical garden has been wowing visitors for more than 50 years and unless you time your visit with a cruise ship tour you’ll find a glorious peaceful escape.
-There are winding paths and rope bridges among the pals, ferns and bamboos.
-You should allow about 90 minutes to visit Jardin de Balata, the trail is around 1 kilometre and the canopy walk will take you 15 metres into the bamboo forest.
+There are winding paths and rope bridges among the pals, ferns, and bamboo.
+You should allow about 90 minutes to visit Jardin de Balata, the trail is around 1 kilometer and the canopy walk will take you 15 meters into the bamboo forest.
 While the garden is open from 0900 to 1700, 7 days a week, it’s recommended to visit Jardin de Balata in the afternoon for the best garden experience.
-Tickets for adults cost 14 euros.
-You can prebook your tickets to Jardin de Balata here.
+Tickets for adults cost 15 euros.
+You can pre-book your tickets to Jardin de Balata here.

 There’s a spice market on every Caribbean Island and Martinique is no exception.
 Martinique’s Spice Market can be found at the Grand Marche in downtown Fort-de-France.
 Pick up all the fresh and dried spices you want to take home, plus heaps of incredibly fresh and tasty fruits.
 A local speciality is “Bois Bandé”.
 This is the bark of the Riceria Grandis tree.
 Here in the Caribbean, it is legendary as an aphrodisiac.
 The name translates as wood (from the French,bois) and to have an erection (bander).
 Use at your own risk…

-Check our Fort Saint Louis in Fort de France
+6. Check out Fort Saint Louis in Fort de France

 If you do spend the day on the beach be sure to secure your valuables.
 We use and recommend portable travel safes – here’s our guide to the best travel safes.

 This Roman Catholic Cathedral of St Louis was built in 1895 – it is the sixth version in this location, the first being built-in 1657.
 The cathedral was designed by Gustave Eiffel – his creation of a cast iron frame which is reinforced by concrete walls was architected to survive the hurricanes and earthquakes that had destroyed the previous iterations of the cathedral.
-The bell tower rises to 58 metres and is covered with a bronze aluminium scale.
+The bell tower rises to 58 meters (190 feet) and is covered with a bronze aluminum scale.

 It’s still a working library, accessible by all, so you’ll have to be quiet when visiting, but it’s a glorious place to stroll around.

-Final Words on the Best Things to do in Fort de France, Martinique
+Final Words on the Best 10 Things to Do in Fort de France, Martinique